 Just like humans, cats need exercise, and scratching posts provide the ideal format.
 Cats stretch and pull against the scratching surfaces to limber their bodies, as well as to "sharpen" their claws (by removing the sheaths that cover them).
 Be generous with scratching posts - cats love and need a variety of surfaces and planes, so scatter a few throughout the house.

-Aids to Prevent Destructive Scratching
+How to Prevent Scratching

 Cats need to scratch; it is an ingrained need to help maintain their main source of defense and to develop strong sinewy muscles and connective tissue.

 Destructive scratching need not be a problem if you recognize and respect this need to scratch and provide allowable alternatives to your furniture.
 You can also trim claws, use soft nail caps, and use other means of discouraging destructive scratching.
-These are my top choices for aids to prevent destructive scratching by cats.